ansys/pydpf-core/docs/source/user_guide/custom_operators_deps.rst

 located next to the folder for the plug-in package.
 The XML file must have the same name as the plug-in package plus an ``.xml`` extension.

-When the :py:func:`ansys.dpf.core.core.load_library` method is called, DPF-Core uses the ``site`` Python module to add custom sites to the path for the Python interpreter.
+When the :py:func:`ansys.dpf.core.core.load_library` method is called, PyDPF-Core uses the ``site`` Python module to add custom sites to the path for the Python interpreter.